Warehouse Barcode Systems: Setup and Best Practices

 - Verify quantity against the purchase order or advance ship notice (ASN)

-- Assign a putaway location — the WMS suggests optimal locations based on product velocity, size, and storage rules
+- Assign a putaway location: the WMS suggests the best spots based on product velocity, size, and storage rules

 - Print pallet license plates if palletizing received goods for bulk storage

-Benefits: Eliminates manual count sheets, catches short-ships and wrong-item deliveries immediately, and creates a timestamp record of when inventory entered the warehouse.
+Benefits: No more manual count sheets.
+Short-ships and wrong-item deliveries get caught right away.
+And you get a timestamped record of exactly when inventory entered the warehouse.

 Putaway